-An op amp can also be used to perform a differential-tosingle-ended conversion, as shown in Figure 35.
-The AD9744 is configured with two equal load resistors, R{IOAD} , of 25 Ω .
+An op amp can also be used to perform a differential-to-single-ended conversion, as shown in Figure 33.
+The AD9740 is configured with two equal load resistors, R{LOAD} , of 25 Ω .
 The differential voltage developed across IOUTA and IOUTB is converted to a single-ended signal via the differential op amp configuration.
 An optional capacitor can be installed across IOUTA and IOUTB, forming a real pole in a low-pass filter.
 The addition of this capacitor also enhances the op amp's distortion performance by preventing the DAC's high slewing output from overloading the op amp's input.

-Figure 35.
+Figure 33.
 DC Differential Coupling Using an Op Amp

 The common-mode rejection of this configuration is typically determined by the resistor matching.
 In this circuit, the differential op amp circuit using the AD8047 is configured to provide some additional signal gain.
-The op amp must operate off a dual supply since its output is approximately ± 1 V. A high speed amplifier capable of preserving the differential performance of the AD9744 while meeting other system level objectives (such as, cost or power) should be selected.
+The op amp must operate off a dual supply because its output is approximately ±1 V. A high speed amplifier capable of preserving the differential performance of the AD9740 while meeting other system level objectives (that is, cost or power) should be selected.
 The op amp's differential gain, gain setting resistor values, and full-scale output swing capabilities should all be considered when optimizing this circuit.

-The differential circuit shown in Figure 36 provides the necessary level shifting required in a single-supply system.
-In this case, AVDD, which is the positive analog supply for both the AD9744 and the op amp, is also used to level-shift the differential output of the AD9744 to midsupply (that is, AVDD/2).
+The differential circuit shown in Figure 34 provides the necessary level shifting required in a single-supply system.
+In this case, AVDD, which is the positive analog supply for both the AD9740 and the op amp, is also used to level shift the differential output of the AD9740 to midsupply (that is, AVDD/2).
 The AD8041 is a suitable op amp for this application.